imchocomint/xwkh/README.md

 # Use
 Download and run the binary.
 Press `esc` to quit.

-You must put the .json file and the .ini file in the same directory as the binary.
-There are example files on the archive (config + my hyprland keybindings)
+You must put the .json files and the .ini file in `$HOME/.config/xwkh.` Otherwise it will be in the `config` folder in the same directory.
+Config and keyfiles will be loaded in `.config` first, then in the app directory.

 # Launch options
 ## Attention: please list all the keybindings file (.json) on the config file before launching.